alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 $$N^{0.74}$$ relationship, or 5.5x as much data per order of magnitude, but that data requirement is much easier to achieve.

+A lot of Big Data hype was driven by plots showing data was getting created faster than Moore's Law.
+Much of the hype fizzled out because uninformed executives didn't understand that having data is not the same as having *useful* data for machine learning, and you still needed well-designed data extraction to get something good, meaing the true amount of usable data was much smaller than at first glance.
+But the joke will be on us when unsupervised learning gets better, and even junk data becomes marginally useful.

 Is unsupervised learning there already?
-I don't think so, but it is closer than I expected it to be.
-I expect to see more papers use data sources that aren't relevant to their target task, and more "ImageNet moments" where applications are built off of the shoulders of someone else's GPU time, rather than from scratch.
+Definitely not, but it *is* closer than I expected it to be.
+I expect to see more papers use data sources that aren't relevant to their target task, and more "ImageNet moments" where applications are built by standing on the shoulders of someone else's GPU time.

 GPT-3 Results are Qualitatively Better than I Expected